- Observing and assessing your movement and your overall physical condition

 Did you know that Medicare can cover physiotherapy for some people?

 In June 2004, the Federal Government introduced access to Medicare funded physiotherapy.
 The Medicare Enhanced Primary Care (EPC) program provides more preventive care to older Australians.
 The program also improves care co-ordination between GPs and health professionals who provide care for people of any age with chronic conditions and complex care needs.
-Through the EPC program, certain people can gain access to Medicare rebates for up to five allied health and three dental services per year.
+Through the EPC program, certain people can gain access to Medicare rebates for up to five allied health and an additional eight diabetic services per year.
 A chronic condition is one that is of more than six months duration.
 Your GP will be able to assess whether you have complex care needs.
 To access Medicare funded physiotherapy, you will need to speak to your GP about whether you are eligible for this initiative.

 If eligible, you and your doctor will develop a care plan.
 You will then be able to access up to five Medicare funded allied health services in a calendar year.
 Your physio will communicate with you and your doctor about your progress and at the end of your treatment there is an opportunity for your GP to review the care plan and discuss your future healthcare needs.

 For more information about the EPC program talk to your physiotherapist and your GP, go to the Medicare Australia website: www.medicare.gov.au, or call Medicare Australia on 132 011.